netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecprocessormetrics-1">metrics</a></b></td>
         <td>object</td>
         <td>
-          Metrics define the processor configuration regarding metrics<br/>
+          `Metrics` define the processor configuration regarding metrics<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>port</b></td>
         <td>integer</td>
         <td>
-          port of the flow collector (host port) By conventions, some value are not authorized port must not be below 1024 and must not equal this values: 4789,6081,500, and 4500<br/>
+          Port of the flow collector (host port).
+By convention, some values are forbidden.
+It must be greater than 1024 and different from 4500, 4789 and 6081.<br/>
           <br/>
             <i>Format</i>: int32<br/>
             <i>Default</i>: 2055<br/>